AndrioJonatas/AnywhereVR/README.md

 # AnywhereVR
 VR anywhere, streaming with basic stuff!

-- Profile 1 - 2D glasses + Controls + Led:
+- Profile 1 - 6DOF 2D glasses + Controls/Led (Use your phone)
-- Profile 2 - Without glasses + Sensor + Controls:
+- Profile 2 - Without glasses + Sensor or Led/Controls.
-- Profile 3 - Wls:
+- Profile 3 - Cam + Printed Markers.
-- Profile 4 - Wiols:
+- Profile 4 - AR Glasses + IMU Sensor + Smartwatch Android.

 # See what I've been doing:
 **Currently on the WebcamVR project:**